Assistant Professor

 Office: Briggs 207

 I'm an assistant professor in the Department of Computer Science at Rhodes College, in Memphis, Tennessee.
-I do research in interactive theorem proving, as well as topological combinatorics.
-I obtained my Ph.D. in Algorithms, Combinatorics, and Optimization, from Carnegie Mellon University in August 2021, advised by Florian Frick.
+My research is in applied topology & combinatorics; some themes are simplicial complexes, finite geometries, and applications & extensions of the Borsuk-Ulam theorem.
+I obtained my Ph.D. in Algorithms, Combinatorics, and Optimization from Carnegie Mellon University in August 2021, advised by Florian Frick.

-Gromov-Hausdorff distances, Borsuk-Ulam theorems, and Vietoris-Rips complexes (pdf)
+Gromov-Hausdorff distances, Borsuk-Ulam theorems, and Vietoris-Rips complexes. (arXiv)

-with Henry Adams, Johnathan Bush, Nate Clause, Florian Frick, Mario Gómez, R. Amzi Jeffs, Evgeniya Lagoda, Sunhyuk Lim, Facundo Mémoli, Michael Moy, Nikola Sadovek, Daniel Vargas, Qingsong Wang, Ling Zhou.
+with Henry Adams, Johnathan Bush, Nate Clause, Florian Frick, Mario Gómez, Michael Harrison, R. Amzi Jeffs, Evgeniya Lagoda, Sunhyuk Lim, Facundo Mémoli, Michael Moy, Nikola Sadovek, Daniel Vargas, Qingsong Wang, Ling Zhou.

-Vertex numbers of simplicial complexes with free abelian fundamental group (pdf)
+Vertex numbers of simplicial complexes with free abelian fundamental group. (arXiv, doi)

 with Florian Frick.

-Simplicial complexes from finite projective planes and colored configurations (pdf)
+Simplicial complexes from finite projective planes and colored configurations. (arXiv, doi)

 Discrete Mathematics 346(1):113117 (2023)